 - Many people find a hemorrhoids pillow to be helpful.
 This is doughnut shaped that comes in different sizes.
 Others prefer to use an ordinary small pillow for extra cushioning.
-You should avoid sitting as much as possible but if you do have to sit a lot at work, try to stand or walk around frequently.

 - Avoid lifting heavy objects and if you must, then exhale as you lift the object but don't hold your breath.

 - Treat coughing, diarrhea and of course constipation as soon as you notice any of these conditions.